B.A. in Communication Studies

 ALIGN YOURSELF WITH EXCELLENCE

-Regent is ranked among Top National Universities and also tops the list of Best Online Bachelor’s Programs in Virginia, according to U.S. News & World Report, 2022.
+Regent has been ranked among the Top National Universities by the U.S. News & World Report (2025).
+Our programs have also ranked as the #1 Best Online Bachelor's Programs in Virginia 13 years in a row (2013-2025).
 It is one of only 24 universities nationally “A” Rated for comprehensive liberal arts curriculum by the American Council of Trustees and Alumni (ACTA).
 Meet the faculty.

 B.A. in Communication Studies Career Opportunities